anandrizz/JS-practice/README.md

 # Practice-code-
-just a practice project for javacript
+just a practice repository for javacript